GeekTrainer/learn-vue/m08-components-props/includes/0-overview.md

 - Create components as separate Javascript files
 - Add the components to your Vue interface
-- Create a prop that emits the new information from your components
+- Create props that transmit data from your main app to your components
-- Add listeners for those emits in your app